-Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Res Cil_PDCS 15 DP9 on behalf of Ballymore Group 2.
+Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Response Cil_PDCS 15 DP9 on behalf of Ballymore Group 2.
 Evidence; 3.
 Proposed CIL Rates & Charging Area To prepare substantial additional evidence to demonstrate whether proposed PDCS CIL rates pose a serious threat to the development, as allocated and tested alongside the government guidance and the most up-to-date local Development Plan Documents (DPD).
 This should be undertaken in close collaboration with the development industry to ensure inputs/assumptions are the most appropriate and best available.
 To refine its infrastructure planning evidence, including the infrastructure items set out for the site allocations in the Managing Development DPD and identify the anticipated delivery mechanism (CIL vs. s106).
 Consider the PDCS is unsound and is of the strong opinion that the Charging Authority must withdraw the current PDCS and re-run public consultation once the necessary additional evidence has been prepared (effectively repeat the preliminary stage).
 Main comments are summarised below: Not in compliance with the NPPF, CIL Statutory Guidance (December 2012) and planning policy and objectives for LBTH.
-Not based on evidence that has defined or considered the allocated sites underpinning the relevant up-to- date Development Plan.
-Not been tested alongside the Development Plan (specifically the LBTH Managing Development DPD); and runs the risk of actively discouraging development (See DS2's comprehensive review of the Viability Study) Unclear about how the actual proposed rates and associated geographical charging zones have been derived Lack of evidence of any proper analysis or consideration of residual S106 costs, particularly section 2.1 of the PDCS falls short of assessing residual s106 requirements The Council has take account of reviewing a nu- assumptions r Several of the adjusted for na- introduction of Strategy object appropriate ba- infrastructure viability of dev across the bor The level of Se with the imple reviewing its S 123 list ahead provide greate Cil_PDCS 16 DP9 on behalf of Canary Wharf Group 2.
+Not based on evidence that has defined or considered the allocated sites underpinning the relevant up-to-date Development Plan.
+Not been tested alongside the Development Plan (specifically the LBTH Managing Development DPD); and runs the risk of actively discouraging development (See DS2's comprehensive review of the Viability Study) Unclear about how the actual proposed rates and associated geographical charging zones have been derived Lack of evidence of any proper analysis or consideration of residual S106 costs, particularly section 2.1 of the PDCS falls short of assessing residual s106 requirements The Council has updated the viability evidence to take account of the new guidance.
+This included reviewing a number of strategic sites and assumptions regarding Crossrail related levies.
+Several of the proposed CIL rates have been adjusted for non-residential uses to ensure the introduction of CIL positively enables the local Core Strategy objectives to be delivered, by striking an appropriate balance between the need to fund infrastructure and the impact of CIL on economic viability of development, when taken as a whole across the borough.
+The level of Section 106 contribution will reduce with the implementation of CIL.
+The Council is reviewing its SPD and preparing a draft Regulation 123 list ahead of the Examination in Public to provide greater certainty for developers.
+Cil_PDCS 16 DP9 on behalf of Canary Wharf Group 2.
 Evidence;3.
 Proposed CIL Rates & Charging Area Same as representations Cil_PDCS 15.
 Same as representations Cil_PDCS15.
-The Council h take account of reviewing a nu assumptions in Several of the adjusted for no introduction of Strategy object appropriate bas infrastructure viability of dev across the bold The level of Se with the imple reviewing its S 123 list ahead provide greate has updated the viability evidence to t of the new guidance.
-This included number of strategic sites and s regarding Crossrail related levies. he proposed CIL rates have been non-residential uses to ensure the of CIL positively enables the local Core ectives to be delivered, by striking an balance between the need to fund the impact of CIL on economic evelopment, when taken as a whole orough.

-Section 106 contribution will reduce lementation of CIL.
-The Council is SPD and preparing a draft Regulation d of the Examination in Public to ter certainty for developers.
+The Council has updated the viability evidence to take account of the new guidance.
+This included reviewing a number of strategic sites and assumptions regarding Crossrail related levies.
+Several of the proposed CIL rates have been adjusted for non-residential uses to ensure the introduction of CIL positively enables the local Core Strategy objectives to be delivered, by striking an appropriate balance between the need to fund infrastructure and the impact of CIL on economic viability of development, when taken as a whole across the borough.
+The level of Section 106 contribution will reduce with the implementation of CIL.
+The Council is reviewing its SPD and preparing a draft Regulation 123 list ahead of the Examination in Public to provide greater certainty for developers.